-From two years of data average energy consumption of total farm was 27,766kWh at a cost of $3,467 per annum.
-Recommendations in the audit to improve energy efficiency onsite included:
+From two years of data, the average energy consumption of the total farm was 27,766kWh at a cost of $3,467 per annum.
+A recent energy audit showed how improving the current systems can lead to energy and cost savings.
+The recommendations explored in the audit included:

-- Installation of a 5.7kW Solar PV system.
+- Installation of a 5.7kW Solar PV system at the house, where the cool rooms are located.

-- Replace the standalone diesel with an off-grid solar pump.
+- Replace the standalone diesel pump with an off-grid solar PV pump.

 ||Cost to Implement ($)